dojo/docs/dojo/listen.rst

 Evented Base Class
 ------------------

-The listen module also provides an Evented property with a class that can be used as a base class or mixing for JavaScript classes that have their own events.
+The listen module also provides an Evented property that is a class that can be used as a base class or mixin for JavaScript classes that have their own events.
 The Evented class provides two methods, on(eventType, listener) and emit(eventType, eventObject) which correspond to listen() and listen.dispatch() with the target being the instance object.
 For example, we could create a class:

 .. code-block :: javascript